Handheld Bakelite Mirror

 sketchfab

-CAP found this handheld bakelite mirror while excavating near the Emmons Amphitheater in the Brody Complex on MSU’s campus.
-This area was originally the East Lansing city dump from about 1920 to the late 1940s or early 1950s when MSC expanded into the area.
-Bakelite was an early plastic that began production in the first decade of the 20th century, reached its peak in the 1920s and 1930s, but declined throughout the 1950s.
-This was due to new plastics that allowed more vibrant and a wider range of colors as bakelite allowed for mostly darker tones.
-However, bakelite was credited with ushering in the “Polymer Age” or the “Age of Plastics”.
-The whole piece is convexly curved when looking at the mirror.
-Both the glass and the bakelite have beveled edges as the only physical decorations.
-A tortoiseshell design is worked into the bakelite itself, a design that’s popular even today.
-Check out Mari Isa’s blog post for more info!.
-Photogrammetry model made by Jack A. Biggs.
+The discovery of this handheld bakelite mirror near the Emmons Amphitheater in the Brody Complex on MSU's campus is a significant find, dating back to the early 20th century.
+The area where it was found was once the East Lansing city dump from around 1920 until the late 1940s or early 1950s when MSC expanded into the region.
+Bakelite, an early plastic that began production in the first decade of the 20th century, reached its peak in the 1920s and 1930s before declining throughout the 1950s.
+This decline was due to new plastics that offered more vibrant colors and a wider range of options, whereas bakelite primarily produced darker tones.
+However, bakelite played a crucial role in ushering in the "Polymer Age" or the "Age of Plastics," paving the way for modern plastic production.
+The entire mirror is convexly curved when viewed from the front.
+Both the glass and bakelite have beveled edges as the only decorative features.
+A tortoiseshell design is intricately worked into the bakelite, a style that remains popular today.
+For more information about this fascinating find, check out Mari Isa's blog post.

 With this file you will be able to print Handheld Bakelite Mirror with your 3D printer.
 Click on the button and save the file on your computer to work, edit or customize your design.
 You can also find more 3D designs for printers on Handheld Bakelite Mirror.